Skip to content

 Make Homemade Ginger Shots

 We often hear about the amazing anti-inflammatory properties, health benefits, and digestive system benefits of drinking the fresh juice of ginger.
 However, I’m sure that like me, you’ve seen how expensive ginger shots can be.
 The good news is that you can make these at home and have your own supply.
 You can also tailor the flavor of your juice/shots to meet your needs.
-Not everyone can handle full strength ginger, so you can dilute your shot with water or other fresh juices.
+Not everyone can handle full strength ginger (I know I can’t), so you can dilute your shot with water or other fresh juices.

-I love to juice pineapple and strawberries to add to homemade ginger shots and my kids love this mix.
+I love to juice pineapple and strawberries to add to homemade ginger shots and my kids love this mix as well.
 It’s really a matter of personal preference, but don’t be afraid to experiment with different ingredients and different ratios.
 If you plan on incorporating ginger shots into your daily routine, I suggest creating several flavours you enjoy and rotate through them.

 If you’re one person making ginger shots, you can freeze portions of ginger juice to ensure you’re getting as much of the nutrient content as possible.
-As fresh homemade juices age, their nutrient content can start to diminish.
+As fresh homemade juices age in the fridge, their nutrient content can start to diminish.
 You’ll also want to know this though: some juices when frozen and thawed develop a bitter taste.
-If you’re not sure how your juice will hold up, freeze and thaw a small amount to test how well it freezes.
+If you’re not sure how your juice will hold up, freeze and thaw a small amount to test how it tastes after the process.

 Make Ginger Tea at Home

-Ginger tea has been known to have immunity-boosting properties and has been celebrated for helping many people heal their sore throat.
+Ginger tea has been known to have immunity-boosting properties and has been celebrated for helping many people heal common cold symptoms including a sore throat.
 You can add your homemade ginger juice to hot water to have a tea.
 I’d suggest adding a little lemon and honey as well.
 Whilst this isn’t the same as using a ginger tea bag, you’ll still be able to enjoy the anti-inflammatory qualities ginger has to offer.

 Other great ingredients to add to your ginger tea: